okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 * To learn more about integrating self-service registration, see the <StackSnippet snippet="ssrguide" inline /> guide.

-#### 2. Notify user to complete registration using their email
+#### 2. Notify user to complete registration with their email

 <StackSnippet snippet="registrationactivationtemplatelaststep" />

 #### 3. Send email

 After the user completes the account registration, Okta sends an email to the user based on the **Registration - Activation** template.
-See the following screenshot for an example of the email.
+See the following image for an example of the email.

 <div class="three-quarter">